fluxo-kt/fluxo/README.md

 **Fluxo** *\[ˈfluksu]* is a simple yet super powerful state management library for Kotlin Multiplatform.

-Approach is best known as `BLoC`, `MVI`, `MVVM+`, `Redux`, or even `StateMachine`.
+Approach is best known as BLoC, MVI, MVVM+, Redux, or even State Machine/FSM.
 Often used in the UI or presentation layers of the architecture.
-But suitable and proven useful for any layer of the app if you need better control over your state changes and a structured pipeline for it!
+But suitable and proven useful for any architectural layer of the app for any platform.

+If you need predictable unidirectional data flow (UDF) or deterministic control over your state changes, **Fluxo** will get you covered!

 **Work-In-Progress**, first release is coming. **API isn't stable yet!**